ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/proposals/index.md

 ### Advanced Home Automation System

-Target: Tech enthusiast
-Objective: Integrate inputs and outputs of a home automation system into various breadboards to control and monitor home devices.
+Integrate inputs and outputs of a home automation system into various breadboards to control and monitor home devices.
+Breadboard can be used to process and analyse data from sensors, cameras, and other devices to provide insights, recommendations and automate tasks.
+Some scenarios include consuming meteorological data to adjust heating and cooling systems, monitoring energy grid prices and consumption consumption to optimise usage, and detecting anomalies in security systems.

 ---

 ### Realtime IoT Data Processing

-Consuming data that may be sporadic and from devices with differing communication protocols and data formats, breadboard can perform continuous or ad-hoc processing, analysis, normalisation, and description of the data.
+Consuming data that may be sporadic and from devices with differing communication protocols and data formats, breadboard can perform continuous or ad-hoc processing, analysis, normalisation, retransmission and description of the data.

 ---